Chaplaincy Services provides religious programs through volunteers of different faiths.

 Fax: (215) 685-7199 Patricia.Slowe@phila.gov

-O.P.T.I.O.N.S. provides addiction treatment services to inmates in intensive residential units.
+O.P.T.I.O.N.S. provides substance use disorder treatment to inmates in an intensive housing units.

 OPTIONS serves as the first step in the continuum of care from prison to the community.
 Sentenced inmates participating in this program begin family therapy while still incarcerated.
 Upon completion of the OPTIONS program, PPS inmates may be paroled early.